taiwangoldcard/website/README.md

 ### Deploy changes

-Changes pushed/merged to master are deployed automatically.
-If you need to deploy manually, merge the pull request in GitHub and then in your terminal:
+When you push to master (or merge a Pull Request), a [github action workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) will be automatically call to deploy your changes.

-`git checkout master && sh ./deploy.sh`
+The configuration happens in `.github/workflows/deploy.yml`